getdozer/dozer-docs/docs/connectors/snowflake/snowflake.md

 ![](snowflake.png)

 Dozer's Snowflake connector integration utilizes Snowflake's Table Streams for real-time data integration and synchronization.
-Using Table Streams, Dozer captures and processes data changes from Snowflake tables, ensuring instant updates without constant polling or manual synchronization.
+Dozer captures and processes data changes from Snowflake tables using Table Streams, ensuring instant updates without constant polling or manual synchronization.

 ## Configuration
 The following configuration block can be used in `dozer-config.yaml` to define a new Snowflake connection: